thomktz/betterave/README.md

 ```bash
 docker compose logs
 ```

 ## Difficulties and Areas for Improvement

+- Notifications functionnality to be finished